zhanghang211202/signate_package_analysis/README.md

-### This is the code of attending the signate package analysis competetion.
+### This is the code for participating in the Signate package analysis competition.